mallikankati/java-helpers/README.md

 ## Utility/Helpers methods which used in java projects

-In a big projects, requires common utility/helper methods on top of existing frameworks.
+Big java project requires common utility/helper methods on top of existing frameworks.
 I compiled very useful helpers methods in different category.
 Please go through the source code for more details

-These are few usage examples which commonly appear in most of the java projects.
+These are the few usage examples which commonly appear in most of the projects.
 Look for more methods in respective `*Util and *Helper` classes.

 **1. Date utilities**